Jacy Reese Anthis

-Jacy Reese Anthis (/'dʒeɪsi ˈriːs/ JAY-see-_-REESS; born December 16, 1992), who has written under the name Jacy Reese, is an American social scientist, writer and co-founder of the Sentience Institute with Kelly Witwicki.
+Jacy Reese Anthis (/'dʒeɪsi ˈriːs/ JAY-see-_-REESS; born December 16, 1992) is an American social scientist, writer and co-founder of the Sentience Institute with Kelly Witwicki.
 He previously worked as a Senior Fellow at Sentience Politics, and before that at Animal Charity Evaluators as chair of the board of directors, then as a full-time researcher.

-Anthis's research focuses on effective altruism, anti-speciesism, and plant-based and cellular agriculture.
+Anthis's research focuses on effective altruism, anti-speciesism, digital minds, and plant-based and cellular agriculture.
 He was recognized as one of Vice's "Humans of the Year" in December 2017, along with Witwicki.
-His book, The End of Animal Farming (2018), argues that animal farming will end by 2100.
+His book, The End of Animal Farming (2018), speculates that animal farming will end by 2100.

 Education

 Anthis attended the University of Texas at Austin, graduating with a Bachelor of Arts and Science in neuroscience in 2015.
 In 2020, he enrolled in the Ph.D. program in Sociology at the University of Chicago.

 Career

 Before finishing his undergraduate degree, Anthis worked on the Animal Charity Evaluators (ACE) Board of Directors; he joined them as a full-time researcher after graduation.
 ACE is an organization within the effective altruism movement that evaluates and compares various animal charities based on their cost-effectiveness and transparency, particularly those that are tackling factory farming.
 While at ACE, Anthis published an article that addressed the issue of wild animal suffering, arguing that humans should act on behalf of wild animals to alleviate their suffering if it can be done safely and effectively.
 His 2015 Vox article on the topic was criticized by writers who argued that humanity should not intervene or that it should instead focus on helping domestic animals.